qmk/qmk_firmware/docs/translating.md

 ## Previewing the Translations

-Before opening a pull request, you can preview your additions if you have Python 3 installed by running this command in the `qmk_firmware/` folder:

-    ./bin/qmk docs

-and navigating to `http://localhost:8936/` - you should be able to select your new language from the "Translations" menu at the top-right.
+See (Previewing the Documentation)[contributing.md#previewing-the-documentation] for how to set up a local instance of the docs - you should be able to select your new language from the "Translations" menu at the top-right.

 Once you're happy with your work, feel free to open a pull request!